 The market for biofuels is heavily influenced by foreign, federal, state and local government regulations and policies.
 For example, in 2007, the U.S. Congress passed an alternative fuels mandate that required nearly 14 billion gallons of liquid transportation fuels sold in 2011 to come from alternative sources, including biofuels, a mandate that grows to 36 billion gallons by 2022.
 Of this amount, a minimum of 21 billion gallons must be advanced biofuels as defined by the U.S. Congress.
-The U.S. EPA has set the renewable fuels volume requirement for 2013 at 16.55 billion gallons.
+The EPA has set the renewable fuels volume requirement for 2013 at 16.55 billion gallons.
 In the U.S., and in a number of other countries, these regulations and policies have been modified in the past and may be modified again in the future.
 Any reduction in mandated requirements for fuel alternatives and additives to gasoline may cause the demand for biofuels to decline and deter investment in the research and development of biofuels.
-For example, the Energy and Commerce Committee of the U.S. House of Representatives has undertaken an assessment of the Renewable Fuel Standard ("RFS") and has published five white papers on the subject during the current congressional period.
+For example, the Energy and Commerce Committee of the U.S. House of Representatives has undertaken an assessment of the Renewable Fuel Standard ("RFS") program and has published five white papers on the subject during the current congressional period.
+The EPA has also said that it plans to assess the E10 blendwall and current infrastructure and market-based limitations to the consumption of ethanol in gasoline-ethanol blends above E10.
+In particular, the EPA is proposing to cut the volume requirements for advanced biofuels by more than 40% when compared to the requirements currently written into the statue.
+This proposal has created significant concern throughout the biofuels industry, many of which were voiced by the biofuels industry during the public comment period.
 This type of legislative activity can create concern in the marketplace about the long-term sustainability of governmental policies.
 The absence of tax credits, subsidies and other incentives in the U.S. and foreign markets for biofuels, or any inability of our customers to access such credits, subsidies and incentives, may adversely affect demand for our products, which would adversely affect our business.
 The resulting market uncertainty regarding current and future standards and policies may also affect our ability to develop new renewable products or to license our technologies to third parties and to sell products to our end customers.